fuankarion/Vision17/Lab1-Linux/rta/readme.md

     for im2 in ${images[*]}
     do
-    #I check if the names are equal
-    if [ "$im2" != "$im" ];then
+    '#I check if the names are equal if [ "$im2" != "$im" ];then

-	#I get the necesary information about the images to compare them
-	dat1_1=$(cksum $im | cut -d ' ' -f 1)
-	dat1_2=$(cksum $im | cut -d ' ' -f 2)
+	'#I get the necesary information about the images to compare them dat1_1=$(cksum $im | cut -d ' ' -f 1) dat1_2=$(cksum $im | cut -d ' ' -f 2)